-Seahawks mock draft roundup: Lots of new names targeted for Seahawks following NFL combine
+Seahawks mock draft roundup: Lots of new names following the NFL combine

 Trevor Sikkema, The Draft Network

-The pick: A trade —Chargers give Nos.
-37, 101, 167 to the Seahawks for the right to number 27 so the Chargers can draft QB Jordan Love of Utah State.
+The pick: A trade — Chargers give Nos.
+37, 101, 167 to the Seahawks for the right to No. 27 so the Chargers can draft QB Jordan Love of Utah State.

 What he said: “There has been some hype around Jordan Love since the Senior Bowl, and with that comes the possibility of him going much higher than this.
 However, I’m not totally buying that as of right now, but you do know that some quarterback is going to get taken near the end of the first round for the benefit of having the fifth year of that contract.”